 Decisions made by the Admissions Committee are final.

 Accepting Your Position

 Accepted students are required to submit a $280 deposit (subject to change) by the stated deadline (2-weeks from the date of acceptance) to hold their placement in the upcoming class.
-Credit card payment is preferred, although a check or money order is acceptable.
+Credit card payment via a secured on-line portal is preferred, although a check or money order is acceptable.

 Students who do not reply to an offered position by the stated deadline will lose their position-status and may be placed on the Alternate list or may forfeit the position altogether.
 If needed, a student may request a deadline extension; all reasonable accommodations will be considered/granted.

 (note: the deposit money paid to hold the internship position is utilized at the end of the program year to pay for the student’s certification examination fees.)

 If a student offered a position does not wish to accept, he/she must notify the Program Director by the stated deadline to open the position to another student candidate.

 If a student, who has previously accepted an offered position does not intend to enter the program year, the student must notify the Program Director as soon as possible to allow a student waiting on the Alternate list to be placed.
 To have deposit money refunded, notification must be provided, in writing, to the Program Director by no later than January 1st of the internship year.
 Students accepted after January 1st will not be eligible for a deposit refund.